-Intellectual property rights are protected by the U.S. Constitution.
-If your copyright, patent or trademark has been infringed, you should seek the advice of counsel to discuss your legal options.
+If your intellectual property has been infringed, you should seek the advice of skilled counsel to discuss your legal options.

 Copyrights, Patents, Trademarks, and Trade Secrets

-Litigation frequently arises over copyright piracy, trademark counterfeiting, patent infringement, and other intellectual property disputes, especially in the modern context of the internet and global markets.
-The legal remedies available for protecting your work depends on the type of intellectual property.
+Litigation frequently arises over copyrights, trademarks, patents, and trade secrets.
+The legal remedies available for protecting your work depends on the type of intellectual property that is involved.

 Copyright protection can apply to works of authorship that include: